nodecraft/crafthead/README.md

 ## Rolling your own

-### Step 1: Don't.
+### Step 1: Reconsider

 Use the public instance I've made available.
 You don't have to pay a single dime for it.
 I pick up all the costs.
+Plus, if you use it, you get speedy performance all the time since it is more likely my version will be available to run immediately compared to yours.

 If, on the other hand, you're looking to _hack_ on Crafthead, then keep reading.